-$n_a = \sum_l n_l \times p{a|l}$ , where $n_l$ is the frequency of length class l in that haul and $p{a|l}$ is the proportion of fish in age class a within length class l.
+$n_a = \sum_l n_l \times p{a|l}$, where n is the frequency of length class l in that haul and paulis the proportion of fish in age class a within length class l.

-Different ways of obtaining an abundance index by age and year were explored in past and during WKPELA.
-In summary, the results of the abundance sence analysis indicates that horse mackerel abundance shows a patchin tribution across the entire time series (1983-2015) with occasional high values to be consistent across all the stock Subdivisions.
-The balk of the horse mackerel surveyed individuals are from the younger ages (ages 0 to 3) and mostly distributed in the larger northwest and southwest areas, below 100m with some abundance in the intermediate depth layer (100-200m).
-Horse mackerel shows strong stratification of younger individuals onshore that gradually go offshore they grow and all age groups are found within the stock boundaries with no apparent inward migration from neighboring populations.
+Different ways of obtaining an abundance index by age and year were explored in the past and during ICES (2017a).
+In summary, the results of the abundance and presence/absence analysis indicates that horse mackerel abundance shows a patchiness in the distribution across the entire time-series (1983-2015) with occasional high values that seem to be consistent across all the stock Subdivisions.
+The bulk of the horse mackerel surveyed individuals are from the younger ages (ages 0 to 3) and mostly distributed in the larger northwest and southwest areas, below 100 m with some abundance in the intermediate depth layer (100-200 m).
+Horse mackerel shows a strong stratification of younger individuals onshore that gradually go offshore as they grow and all age groups are found within the stock boundaries with no apparent inward migration from neighboring populations.
 Horse mackerel is considered to be a pelagic species, but its behaviour is closer to that of a demersal species than the rest of typical pelagic species.
-The IBTS data provides a good sampling of this species with valuable information on horse mackerel distribution, abundance, age/length distributions also providing a good signal of cohort dynamics (Mendes et al., 2017).
+The IBTS data provides a good sampling of this species with valuable information on horse mackerel distribution, abundance, age/length distributions, also providing a good signal of cohort dynamics showed by the IC values (Mendes et al., 2017).

 An acceptable modelling/smoothing method was not achieved to deal with the noisy survey data, especially the strong variability of age 0.
-The survey abundance index for tuning the assessment is then based on a stratified mean abundance-at-age, $\bar{y}{st}$ , by taking the mean catch (excluding age 0) per strata, including a combination of 3 depth strata (from 20 to 500m) and 13 sectors (from Cape Finisterra to Guadiana River) over the total strata in the surveyed area, following the methodology presented by Cochran (1960):
+The survey abundance index for tuning the assessment is then based on a stratified mean abundance-at-age, \bar{y}{st} , by taking the mean catch (excluding age 0) per strata, including a combination of three depth strata (from 20 to 500 m) and 13 sectors (from Cape Finisterra to Guadiana River) over the total strata in the surveyed area, following the methodology presented by Cochran (1960):